Human composting

-Human composting is a process for the final disposition of human remains in which microbes convert a deceased body into compost.
-In the early 21st century, a form of human composting that contains and accelerates the process was legalized in several U.S. states as natural organic reduction.
+Human composting (called natural organic reduction in legal codes and regulations) is a process for the final disposition of human remains in which microbes and organic material convert a deceased body into compost.
+Developed in the early 21st century as an environmentally sustainable alternative to burial and cremation, human composting is legally sanctioned in several US states and Sweden.
+Human composting has prompted much debate around environmental impacts, legalization, and religious considerations.

 Development and implementation

-Impetus
+Impetus and development

-In the 21st century, several factors led to development of human composting as one of several proposals for alternative deathcare.
+In the 21st century, several factors led to the development of human composting as one of several proposals for alternative deathcare.

 As described in the 1963 exposé The American Way of Death, the for-profit death care industry in the United States evolved after the Civil War to promote ostentatious and resource-intense funerary customs mainly for burial, including embalming with chemicals, expensive coffins, and highly decorated gravesites.
-Following the exposé, cremation grew in popularity as a simpler alternative, outnumbering burials nationwide by 2015.
-However, cremation itself is under scrutiny due to the use of fossil fuels in retorts and the emissions released by combustion (which may include toxic mercury from dental amalgam).
+In the decades following the exposé, cremation grew in popularity as a simpler alternative, outnumbering burials nationwide by 2015.

-Development
+However, cremation itself has a number of environmental impacts, including the use of fossil fuels in retorts and the emissions released by combustion (which may include toxic mercury from dental amalgam).

-Although the natural decomposition of human corpses into soil is a long-standing practice, Katrina Spade (founder of the company Recompose) is credited with pursuing research on ways to accelerate the process using methods previously used with livestock.
-The process was the subject of scientific study at Washington State University.
+Seeking ways to curtail the impact of deathcare, Katrina Spade (founder of the company Recompose) is credited with pursuing research on ways to accelerate decomposition using methods previously used with livestock.
+The process was the subject of scientific study at Washington State University in 2020.